 During the research Aidan Kelly was doing while creating the calendar, they did their best to use Saxon names.

-They came across a bit of a problem on what to call the Autumnal Equinox.
+They came across a bit of a problem with what to call the Autumnal Equinox.
 How they solved this problem was to instead look into Welsh traditions and mythology when they ran dry on Germanic and Gaelic sources.
 It was there that they had learned of Mabon ap Modron.
 They correlated the similarities of one of the few variations of the Welsh story of Mabon to the Greek story of Kore and decided to go with the name Mabon for the Autumnal Equinox.
 Although Aidan Kelly attests that this decision was not made arbitrarily, there is no current archeological evidence of the deity Mabon being celebrated in Autumn.
 In our Sanctuary we simply observe the Autumnal Equinox.
 For those who call it “Mabon”, we advise that they are aware it was created no earlier than 1974 and is not traditional, that it is purely a neo-tradition.

 The Broken Timing

 When discussing the flaws in The Wheel of the Year, a few knowledgeable and clever Pagans and Witches notice something is very broken, the timing.
 These observances are astrological and do not have a static date.
 Astrological events can be expected to fall within a certain range of dates.
-The range of dates are accurately provided for Solstices and Equinoxes in the Northern Hemisphere.
+The range of dates is accurately provided for Solstices and Equinoxes in the Northern Hemisphere.

 Not only are Cross Quarter dates flat wrong in The Wheel of the Year; Imbolc, Lughnasadh, and Samhain coincide with Abrahamic (Christian) holidays while Beltane coincides with a secular holiday where the festivities are largely organized by Churches, especially in Europe.
 This is why The Wheel of the Year is fundamentally broken.

 Other than the misunderstandings that are imparted by The Wheel of the Year by the author, comes all the misunderstandings shared and reinforced to the greater community.
-This has caused great confusion on history, origin, and cycles of those who choose to observe Sabbats as presented by The Wheel of the Year.
-The misinformation is so bad that many who proclaim to be a High Priest or High Priestess sincerely believe that Mabon was a holy observance in antiquity, and that ancient Celts observed Samhain on October 31st through November 1st.
+This has caused great confusion on the history, origin, and cycles of those who choose to observe Sabbats as presented by The Wheel of the Year.
+The misinformation is so bad that many who proclaim to be a High Priest or High Priestess sincerely believe that Mabon was a holy observance in antiquity, and that ancient Celts observed Samhain from October 31st through November 1st.
 They teach misunderstanding not knowing any better or refusing evidence when presented.
-All because a broken calendar from the 1970’s.
+All because of a broken calendar from the 1970s.